Devices (High-level interface)

 |-- Homing (Action)

-This hierarchy of Elements is implemented for each instrument in its drivers files, and is thus ready to use.
+This hierarchy of Elements is implemented for each instrument in its driver files, and is thus ready to use.

 Load and close a Device

-The procedure to load a Device is the same as for the Driver, but with the function get_device.
-You can provide either the name of a driver with its full configuration, or the name of a local configuration (see local_config).
+The procedure to load a Device is almost the same as for the Driver, but with the get_device function.
+You need to provide the nickname of a driver defined in the devices_config.ini (see Local configuration).

 >>> lightSource = autolab.get_device('my_tunics')